feyzaakyurek/subspace-reg/README.md

 ## Running

-The repo currently support only multi-session experiments.
+The repo currently supports only multi-session experiments.

 ### Using provided pretrained models